narrrl/nirubot/README.md

     └── config.json
 ```

-The bot will create a log directory on the first start:
+The bot will create a guilds directory on the first start:
 ```
 bot-directory
     ├── nirubot-{$VERSION}-all.jar